Curtis-Badio/antibordem/README.md

 # antibordem

-# by CUrtis Badio
+# by Curtis Badio

-# I made all this do not copy
+# I made all this read the lisence